Updated April 5, 2021

 Sometimes when you find the perfect property, there are already tenants living in that property.
 While inheriting tenants may seem like a dream come true (forget marketing and filling a vacancy), it can come with its own unique set of issues.
-Inheriting tenants can quickly become a nightmare if you don’t handle the process properly.
+An inherited tenant can quickly become a nightmare if you don’t handle the process properly.
 Perhaps the people before you placed a qualified tenant, and perhaps they did not.
 Be prepared no matter what by taking the proper precautions.
-When you inherit tenants, put in action the following important tips.

 Start With An Estoppel Certificate